candytale55/free-genai-bootcamp-2025/sentence-constructor/chat-gpt/findings.md

 Truthfully, I don't want to dwell too much on this point.
 I want to keep moving forward, testing other LLM assistants, and progressing to the next stages of the bootcamp.

 What I will do is add a good enough example to Alt.P.01 and work from there.
+This is going to be tested in **P.00 Prompt Chat-GPT**

 ### So, future wish TODO list: